 - 1. Only one person speaks at a time. - 2.
 A speaker must be recognized before speaking. - All comments are made through the chair. - 4.
 Comments are confined to the current issue. - 5.
 Discussion should alternate between Pro and Con. - 6.
-No reading of lengthy papers. - 7.
-No cross conversations; no interruptions. - 8.
-No verbal attacks of other members. - 9.
-If proper decorum cannot be maintained call a recess. - 10.
-Enforce the debate time limits (bylaws or the parliamentary authority). - 11.
-Decisions are null and void in the absence of a quorum or proper posting. - 12.
-The vote required to adopt a motion should always be very clear majority or 2/3. - 13.
-All decisions are binding on all members regardless of how a member voted. - 14.
+Have no right to complain; only have a right to make a motion. - 7.
+No reading of lengthy papers. - 8.
+No cross conversations; no interruptions. - 9.
+No verbal attacks of other members. - 10.
+If proper decorum cannot be maintained call a recess. - 11.
+Enforce the debate time limits (bylaws or the parliamentary authority). - 12.
+Decisions are null and void in the absence of a quorum or proper posting. - 13.
+The vote required to adopt a motion should always be very clear majority or 2/3. - 14.
+All decisions are binding on all members regardless of how a member voted. - 15.
 All rules must be respected and obeyed who can move, debate, vote.